Stargazing with Binoculars and Telescope

 Observing close doubles under good conditions gives some indication of

 optical quality.
-If a double separated just over the theoretical resolution of
+If a double separation is just over the theoretical resolution

 Doubles are also interesting objects to observe because of the variability.